jmrozanec/cron-utils/README.md

  * enhancing existing code: ex.: provide more accurate description cases
  * testing
  * enhancing documentation
- * providing properties files for new locales
+ * providing translations to support new locales
  * bringing suggestions and reporting bugs
  * spreading the word / telling us how you use it!